-Penelope “Peng-Peng” Gaylord and her empowering representation of women has been cresting in this industry for the past 13 years.
+Penelope “Peng-Peng” Gaylord and her empowering representation of women have been cresting in this industry for the past 13 years.
 She talks about how she works on art that has an ‘emotional connection’ with the audience and leaves an impact.
 The zealous fellow aims for more experience in children’s books and creating change in ‘representation’

 A freelance character designer and illustrator based in Los Angeles, Penelope Gaylord co-founded Identity Comics Studios and has worked with various renowned companies including Imagine Entertainment, Penguin Random House, Crunchyroll, and DC Comics.
-Her sole focus on the character, upshots into the creation of an illustration that stands out.
+Her sole focus on the character is upshots into the creation of an illustration that stands out.
 Not letting, not attending a formal art school become a disability, Penelope turned observation into experience, clearly visible in her work!

 Could you describe your primary illustration style?
 What do you specialize in?